 For electric EBI black holes with double horizons, action growth becomes

-After the addition of the BI boundary term, action growth rates of the electric EBI black holes take the identical form with that of the massive gravity counterparts too.
-As we will see in the following, action growth of the electric EBI black holes with $\gamma=1$ is in the same manner as that of the magnetic EBI black holes with $\gamma=0$.
+As we will see in the following, action growth of the electric EBI black holes with $\gamma=1$ is in the same manner as that of the magnetic EBI black holes with $\gamma=0$, and vice versa.